 Marcin from ExpressRooter, the official contractor for Mike Holmes, is here to address some of the common questions that many homeowners ask.
 How Mainline Backwater Valves Work A question that home owners often ask is, how does the mainline backwater valve work…

-Marcin from ExpressRooter, the official contractor for Mike Holmes, is here to address some of the common questions that many homeowners ask.
-How to Resolve Basement Floor Drain Backup A question that home owners often ask is, my basement floor drain is…
+Marcin from ExpressRooter, the official contractor for Mike Holmes, is here to address some of the common questions that many homeowners ask about floor drain backup.
+How to Resolve Basement Floor Drain Backup There are a ton of questions that…

 No matter the time of the year, dealing with a flooded basement can be a costly event.
 Not only will it cost you for plumbing repairs, but it could also cost you a day's work, losses in home repair, and…